namor5772/GPS/README.md

 There are three screens available:

 The main one displays the current time, date, lattitude, longtitude, speed (SOG) and height (ASL).
 A calculated day of the week shown as (m, t, w, T, f, s, S) is displayed before the date.
 There is a facility to edit an offset to the UTC for displaying the local time.
 This is retained when power is off.
-This is intended for outdoor use when navigating.
+This is intended for outdoor use when navigating in the great outdoors.

 The second screen just displays time (UTC+adjustment) and date, with calculated day of week shown as (Mon, Tue, Wed, Thu, Fri, Sat, Sun).
 Large fonts are used.
-This is intended to be used as a house clock.
+This is intended to be used as a household clock.

 The third screen just displays speed over ground (SOG) in km/h.
 It uses a larger font and only shows to the nearest km/h, ie. no decimals.
-This is intended to vehicle use.
+This is intended for vehicle use.

 ## List of parts